To many, dementia is a clichéd movie concept.

 To some, it is a tragic reality.

 Dementia is a state which interferes with quotidian functioning.
 Unlike what many people believe, this disease isn’t simply caused by mental ailments.
-The cause of dementia is the product of a number of conditions which resonate with one state of mental impairment.
+The cause of dementia is the product of a number of conditions that resonate with one state of mental impairment.

 Statistics show most patients living in this condition are aged over 60, highlighting a key demographic which is being affected by this problem.
-For some who feel someone they know might be facing a similar predicament, it is very important to understand the early signs of dementia.
+For some who feel someone they know might be facing a similar predicament, it is very important to understand the early symptomss of dementia.

 Key signs of this condition are given below: